 Work through your list, keep yourself focused and on track.
 Make the progress that you are wanting to make by taking action and by putting in real, meaningful work.

-Bonus step: There’s more to it
+Productivity Plan Bonus Step: There’s more to it

-The steps I just described are great, but they’re just a taste, a sample of a much more detailed, in-depth strategy.
+The steps I just described are great, but they’re just a taste.
+A sample of a much more detailed, in-depth strategy.

 What do I mean?